akashdraut/btre_project/README.md

 To push the code to git, open new git bash window.
 Get to the project directory.
 And follow the git commands to push the code.

+## Create virtual environment
+> python -m venv ~/env

+This will create virtual environment.
+(Make sure you are in vagrant server).
+This is because we must not synchronize it with local machine.
+So if you ever need to destroy and recreate vagrant over from scratch you can do that with fresh  python virtual environment.

+To activate the environment...
+>source ~/env/bin/activate

+## Install packages into the virtual environment
+Make sure vagrant is running and virtual environment is activated
+>pip install -r requirements.txt

+## Activate the server

+> python manage.py runserver 0.0.0.0:8000